jasonleelunn/present.nvim/README.md

 # Configuration

-Calling the `setup` function is optional if you want to pass any configuation options, the following table shows all valid configuration options with their default values;
+Calling the `setup` function is optional if you want to pass any configuration options, the following table shows all valid configuration options with their default values;

 ```lua
 require("present").setup({